3114 N. Market Street Wilmington, DE 19802

 During our 128+ years, we have prospered in the Faith, and have allowed the Holy Spirit to have free reign.
 We have been blessed to have had many Spirit filled Preachers and Singers to come from our congregation.
 Some have become Pastors: Reverends Dr. Delores J. Loper, Dr. Etta M. Robertson, Dr. Dorothy E. Wilmore, Elwood Fews, Dr. Ruth E. Britt, James Matthews Jr., Linda Henry-Tucker, Patricia Williams, Anthony Brown, Michael Mills, Howard Jones, Kristopher Cooper and Vivian Grey—Retired.
 The late Reverends Kenneth Harrigan, Arnette Gray, Joseph Wally, and a blessed and well-known Local Preacher Bishop Bostick.

-Great accomplishments have been reached in our 128 year history and we are believing God for even greater things in the future.
+Great accomplishments have been reached in our many years of serving the LORD and we are believing God for even greater things in the future.